Our project: Telling their story

 filling in the dash between birth and death

-The enthusiastic volunteers of the Capel District Cemeteries Group form the core of family members, local history buffs and the wider community keen to share the stories of those interred in the cemeteries of Capel Shire in the south west of Western Australia.
-Our work began in 2017 with the Capel Cemetery Survey.
-Over the past four years the group has worked at the Capel Cemetery and the Ron Maidment Archive Room in the Iluka Capel Library to compile a comprehensive register of the approximately 700 persons at rest in the Capel Cemetery.
+The enthusiastic volunteers of the Capel District Cemeteries Project (Inc) form the core of family members, local history buffs and the wider community keen to share the stories of those interred in the cemeteries of Capel Shire in the south west of Western Australia.
+Work initially began in 2017 with the Capel Cemetery Survey.
+Over the past five years the group has worked at the Capel Cemetery and the Ron Maidment Archive Room in the Iluka Capel Library to compile a comprehensive register of the approximately 700 persons at rest in the Capel Cemetery.
 Since then this Register has been available to the public through the library and now, we are pleased to announce, via this website.

 Early in the original register project it became apparent that the story of each of those 700 in the cemetery was important and we explored many options of how to tell them and share them, a daunting task.

-In 2020 , after a Covid imposed lull, we established a system to store-hard copies of what we discovered about each individual.
-We explored possibilities of a blog and possible links with shire GIS mapping.
-Then the Capel Cemetery Survey morphed into the Capel District Cemeteries Project (Inc) and we decided that a website would be the best way to share “their stories.”
+In 2020 , after a Covid imposed lull, the then Capel Cemetery Survey volunteers morphed into the Capel District Cemeteries Project (Inc) and we decided that a website would be the best way to share “their stories.”

 The Theme – The Dash- was chosen.
 A headstone records a person’s birth and death dates, usually separated by a dash.
 The dash is small, but it represents a person’s life.
 We wanted to be able to fill in the dash so that our forebears’ stories are told and remebered.